DibyenduBhakta/MCA-Notes/PRACTICAL/Web.md

 ?>
 ```

-## b) Factorial of a number using function in PHP.
+## b.
+Factorial of a number using function in PHP.

 ```php
 <?php